-Non-Executive Directors have been encouraged by the Board to hold shares in the Company (purchased by the Director on the market).
+Non-Executive Directors have long been encouraged by the Board to hold shares in the Company (purchased by the Director on the market).
 It is considered good corporate governance for Directors to have a stake in the Company whose Board he or she sits on.

-The remuneration of Non-Executive Directors for the period ended 30 June 2010 is detailed on page 24 and 25 of this report.
+The remuneration of Non-Executive Directors for the period ended 30 June 2011 is detailed on page 27 of this report.